 I had another post planned for today but the universe works in mysterious ways.

 Yesterday I had an atypical case of the Sunday blues.
-I wasn’t necessarily dreading the Monday morning grind (as is “typical”), I just hit my breaking point of emotions and it happened to be a Sunday night.
+I wasn’t necessarily dreading Monday morning, I just hit my breaking point of emotions and it happened to be a Sunday night.
 I wish I could blame these feelings on the Eagles losing but that’s a different issue.
 As often as I write about my struggles on this blog (and in a personal journal) sometimes I can’t find the words to articulate how I feel.
 I have so much I want to express – and plenty of emotions to support – so it’s frustrating to feel a block.
 That was most of my Sunday…and weekend.

-After watching the movie Mona Lisa Smile (irrelevant but it’s really good you should watch it), I started to re-group for the week ahead.
+After watching the movie Mona Lisa Smile (which is really good you should watch it), I started to re-group for the week ahead.
 Despite trying to monitor my social media use, I logged onto Facebook for some distraction.
 The first post on my feed was a link shared by one of my favorite bloggers, Jen from Peanut Butter Runner.
 I opened the article, read it and cried.

 Those were the words I had been searching for.